milesj/interweave/docs/exts/emoji.md

 # Emoji Extension

 Who loves emojis?
-Everyone loves emojis.
+Everyone loves emojis!
 This package provides support for rendering emoji, either their unicode character, or with SVG/PNGs.
 It utilizes [Emojibase][emojibase] for accurate and up-to-date data.